 The fact that I am writing about one “ability” is no coincidence: many People find it difficult to delegate tasks to others and thus to a certain extent Control to deliver.
 Of course, trust in others cannot be learned overnight.
 But once you have successfully handed over the first smaller tasks, you will see that over time it becomes easier and easier to hand over control.
 And always remember: If you cannot do the work yourself for reasons of time or want to save time in a work step, there is no way around handing over tasks to others.
 So you don't have any Wahlthan dealing with the topic of delegation.

 However, I very often experience that delegation is only carried out half-heartedly: although the work is passed on, it is implicitly expected that the work will be done exactly as you would do it - but without expressly expressing it.
 Not everything you say when you delegate a task to others is understood exactly as you mean it.
 And often enough, the correct execution of the task suffers from the fact that the other person simply misunderstood the matter.
 Or, as the saying goes in linguistics: What matters is not what was meant, but how the other person understands it.

 The difficulties lie in communication

-Delegating does not mean that you simply give the instruction according to the motto: “Do it until the day after tomorrow!”
-Even if you could theoretically do that as a boss, you shouldn't utter it that way, because the command tone is rarely well received.
+Delegating therefore does not mean that you simply give instructions according to the motto: "Do this until the day after tomorrow!"
+Even if you do that as a Manager theoretically, you shouldn't say it that way, as the command tone is seldom well received.

-Of course, this procedure is even less appropriate if you want to ask an equal colleague to do some work for you.
-In any case, it is better to have a constructive conversation with the person concerned and make sure that everything is understood exactly - this is the only way you can be sure that the task will be carried out as you mean it.
+Of course, this approach is even less appropriate if you want to ask a peer to do some work for you.
+In any case, it is better if you lead a constructive one Conversation with the person concerned and ask for surethat everything is understood exactly - because only then can you be sure that the task will be carried out the way you mean it.

 10 tips for proper delegation